EuropeanTestingConference/europeantestingconference/pages/2017/topics/snippets/nicolai-parlog.md

 id: nicolai-parlog
 talk: true
 ---
-Java's most ubiquitous library is getting an update!
-And this is the time to see what's new and weigh in on its course.
+Java&apos;s most ubiquitous library is getting an update!
+And this is the time to see what&apos;s new and weigh in on its course.

 This talk will...